damianhakert/damianhakert.github.io/source/posts/2016-11-10-why-choose-bare-metal.html.md

 IOPS, where it becomes less effective and very expensive.
 You'll still have to pay for bigger machines.
 The nature of the cloud is time sharing so you still will not get the best performance.
-When it comes down to it, you're paying a lot of money to get a sub par level of service while still needing more performance.
+When it comes down to it, you're paying a lot of money to get a subpar level of service while still needing more performance.

 So, what happens when the cloud is just not enough?